scylladb/scylladb/test/cql-pytest/README.md

-Single-node funtional tests for Scylla's CQL features.
+Single-node functional tests for Scylla's CQL features.

-Tests use the Python CQL library and the pytest frameworks.
+These tests use the Python CQL library and the pytest frameworks.
 By using an actual CQL library for the tests, they can be run against *any* implementation of CQL - both Scylla and Cassandra.
 Most tests - except in rare cases - should pass on both, to ensure that Scylla is compatible with